zappascout/devil_notes-sources/docs/notes_audio_devil.md

 <br>
 ##**Chapter 7:** "Theories of Memory"
 ###Fig. 01
-the binary number "01" given in toast<br>
+the binary number "01" given in toast
 <br>
 ![the binary number '01' in toast](assets/images/toast_01_grove.jpg){ width="600" }

 ###Fig. 10
-the number of holes in Blackburn, Lancashire<br>
+the number of holes in Blackburn, Lancashire
 <br>
 ![the decimal number '4000'](assets/images/decimal_4000_grove.jpg){ width="600" }

 ###Fig. 11
 the decimal number "42" in binary form . . .
-32+8+2=42<br>
+32+8+2=42
 <br>
 ![the decimal number '42' in binary](assets/images/binary_42_grove2.jpg){ width="600" }

 ###Fig.100
-"42" expressed in binary form through the medium of toast<br>
+"42" expressed in binary form through the medium of toast
 <br>
 !["42" expressed in binary form through the medium of toast](assets/images/toast_42_grove.jpg){ width="1200" }